siberianfox/tinygwiki/TinyG-Configuration.md

 	offsets | o | All offset settings including g92's
 	all | $ | All settings.
 Invoked as $$

+For example type $q to list all axis groups.
-This list can be seen by asking for the system help screen using $h.
+The list of uber-groups can be seen by asking for the system help screen using $h.

 ## Displaying Settings and Groups
 To display a setting type $<the-mnemonic-for-the=setting-you-want-to-display>.
 It will respond with the value taken.
 For example: